rgilks/planeo/README.md

 - **3D Environment:** Interactive 3D space built with React Three Fiber.
 - **Real-time Multi-user Interaction:** See other users' movements (represented as eyeballs) in real-time using Server-Sent Events (SSE).
-- **AI Agents:** A configurable number of AI agents inhabit the environment, capable of generating chat messages and responding to visual stimuli.
-Their actions are broadcast in real-time.
-Agent configurations are loaded from an environment variable. ([Details](/docs/ai-agents.md))
+- **AI Agents:** Two AI agents ("AI-1" and "AI-2") are present by default, each with a unique eyeball and chat identity.
+Their number and properties can be configured via the `AI_AGENTS_CONFIG` environment variable.
+They can generate chat messages and respond to visual stimuli, with actions broadcast in real-time. ([Details](/docs/ai-agents.md))
 - **Chat Functionality:** Send and receive messages in a shared chat window.
 - **Text-to-Speech (TTS):** Chat messages from other users are spoken aloud with a distinct voice for each user. ([Details](/docs/text-to-speech.md))
 - **Keyboard Navigation:** Control camera movement and orientation using keyboard inputs.